 Apply for Needs-Based Scholarships and Grants

-It is important to apply for the Pell Grant each year because many schools also look at this information to help determine needs-based scholarships.
+It is important to fill out your FAFSA and apply for the Pell Grant (if you're eligible) each year because many schools also look at this information to help determine needs-based scholarships.
 Additionally, you should look at state grants and school-specific scholarships and grants.

-Work in School
+Work While You're in School

 When you work, you reduce the amount you need to borrow for school.
 A part-time job can help cut back on the amount you need to borrow for living expenses.
 You can also use the money that you make and save it to cover the cost of your tuition.
 Some students do better in school with a more structured schedule that includes a part-time job.